reflex-dev/reflex-web/docs/pages/overview.md

         current_page_url = self.router.page.raw_path
         # ...
 Your logic here ...
 ```

+The `router.page.path` attribute allows you to obtain the path of the current page from the router data,
+for dynamic pages this will contain the slug rather than the actual value used to load the page.

+To get the actual URL displayed in the browser, use `router.page.raw_path`.
+This
+will contain all query parameters and dynamic path segments.

 In the above example, `current_page_route` will contain the route pattern (e.g., `/posts/[id]`), while `current_page_url`
 will contain the actual URL (e.g., `http://example.com/posts/123`).